buraglio/rfc6296-bis/draft-bctb-6man-rfc6296-bis.md

 * A 16-bit word of the address has the adjustment subtracted from it (bitwise inverted and added to it) using one's complement arithmetic.
 If the result is 0xFFFF, it is overwritten as zero.
-      The choice of word is as specified in Section 3.4 or Section 3.5 as appropriate.
+      The choice of word is as specified in Sections 3.4 or 3.5 as appropriate.

 ##  NPTv6 with a /48 or Shorter Prefix